Former British Agent Admits Irish Citizens Were Waterboarded

 Instead modern spies are taught that interrogation is a game of time – and it is something that those IRA suspects who were water boarded understood just as well.
 From the moment an agent is picked up and his loss is reported, the service is working to establish who and what might be compromised.
 Other agents will be moved, codes will be changed and, if necessary, entire operations will be closed down.
 You are not trying to hold out forever.
 You are holding out for as long as you can.
 You know that every minute before you break can be counted as another life saved.”

-Of course what Ferguson fails to point out is that the majority of the Irish “suspects” formally tortured by the British Forces in Ireland between 1970 and 1979 were entirely innocent people.
-In fact, an estimated 80% of the men, women and children in that period who were “interrogated in depth” (the official British euphemism) were later evaluated as having had little to no information to impart.
+Of course what Ferguson fails to point out is that the majority of the Irish “suspects” formally abused by the British Forces in Ireland between 1970 and 1979 were entirely innocent people.
+In fact, an estimated 80% of the men, women and children during that period who were “interrogated in depth” (the official British euphemism for torture) were later evaluated as having had little to no information to impart.
 Which makes those interrogations less about seeking out counter-insurgency intelligence from enemy combatants than punishing and intimidating the civilian community which hosted them.
 One by one.

-Finally, you may wonder why I use the words “formally tortured” in the paragraph above?
+Finally, you may wonder why I use the words “formally abused” in the paragraph above?
 That is because the British Forces inflicted thousands of informal tortures throughout the British Occupied North of Ireland, and throughout the lifespan of the conflict.
-Take this recent account from the Irish singer and celebratory Brian Kennedy of his childhood in Belfast under the British regime, and the casualness of abuse by the British troops – even against schoolchildren:
+Take this recent account from the Irish singer and celebratory Brian Kennedy, describing his childhood in Belfast under the UK regime, and the casualness of abuse by Britain’s troops – even against schoolchildren:

 “Brian recalls how he himself felt the ire of British soldiers.